MauroDataMapper/docs/docs/rest-api/authentication.md

 ```

 Further requests without the session cookie will be treated as anonymous requests.

+---

 ## Session validation

-In order to validate whether a session is currently active, or has expired (by logging out, or timed-out due to inactivity),
+In order to validate whether a session is currently active, or has expired (by logging out, or timed-out due to inactivity):

 <endpoint class="get">/api/session/isAuthenticated</endpoint>